-Where it is proposed to provide a new childcare facility as part of a new residential or commercial development, the facility shall be constructed in tandem with the overall scheme.
-The developer shall seek to secure an operator of the facility at an early stage and submit details of the intended operation of the facility relative to the completion and occupation of dwellings / commercial buildings.
+Where it is proposed or required to provide a new childcare facility as part of a new residential or commercial development, the facility shall be constructed in tandem with the overall scheme.
+To address the need for childcare and make childcare more accessible to everybody in the County, the developer shall seek to secure an operator and open the facility at an early stage preferably prior to the occupation of the residential units.
+In this regard, the developer shall submit phasing details for the development, including the childcare facility and include details of the intended operation of the facility, including details of the intended operator (where feasible) relative to the completion and occupation of dwellings / commercial buildings.